languagetool-org/languagetool/trunk/JLanguageTool/README.txt

 See http://www.danielnaber.de/languagetool

 Requirements:
- -Java 1.4
+ -Java 1.4 or later

 Usage:
  -To integrate LanguageTool into OpenOffice.org:
   In OpenOffice.org, call Tools -> Package Manager -> Add... and add the LanguageTool ZIP file.
-Re-start OpenOffice.org and you'll have an new menu item "LanguageTool" which checks your text.
+Open a new document (File -> New -> Text document) and you'll have an new menu item "LanguageTool" which checks your text.

  -To use the simple demo GUI:
   java -jar LanguageToolGUI.jar